 Detecting Impossible Travel Activity

 With Blumira’s cloud SIEM with threat detection and response, you can detect impossible travel activity in your Microsoft 365 environment.
-Blumira’s Free edition easily connects to Microsoft 365 to detect and respond to threats in minutes.
+Blumira easily connects to Microsoft 365 to detect and respond to threats in minutes.

-Impossible travel activity is just one example of what you can detect with Blumira Free.
+Impossible travel activity is just one example of what you can detect with Blumira.
 Other unusual activity detections include:

 To help you with remediation steps, we provide a workflow with recommendations, such as immediately disabling the user within your Duo Security multi-factor authentication (MFA) administrative panel.
 Then, confirm with the user their travel plans, or reset their credentials.

-Get started with Blumira for free to detect impossible travel activity and other suspicious behavior in your Microsoft 365 environment.
+Learn more about Blumira and how to detect impossible travel activity and other suspicious behavior in your Microsoft 365 environment.

 Erica Mixon